 Top samples from first-sift premium grades can exceed 30%.

-Modern concentrates like diamonds and dab badders run 70 to 90% or higher.
+Modern concentrates like diamonds and dab badders run 70-90% or higher.

-Pakistani hash offers moderate strength with a distinctive character rather than maximum potency.
+Pakistani hash offers moderate potency with a distinctive character rather than maximum potency.

 The experience comes from the combination of cannabinoids, terpenes, and traditional production methods that modern extraction cannot replicate.